Arindam75/ActiveLearning/README.md

 # ActiveLearning
-An uncertainty based sampling to develop a model using Active Learning.<br><br>
+<br><br>
-This repository demosntrates Active Learning by training a model based on uncertainty based sampling.
+This repository demonstrates Active Learning by training a model based on uncertainty based sampling.

 ### Files
 There are three jupyter notbooks in this repository